What does Live in Care cost for Elderly Australians?

 Well, actually you are.

 The Home Care Package test looks at the total income of a person / couple to determine if you are self-funded.
 The Government does not look at your assets or the value of your home.
 So your asset level will not exclude you from receiving a Home Care Package.
 More about Home Care Package costs.

 When it comes to costs, bear in mind the financial benefits…

-…that prior to 2018 most of our Live in Care clients’ homes had more than doubled in value, capital gains tax free, over the previous 5 years, way in excess of the cost of their Live in Care.
-As a result they enjoyed:
+Prior to 2018 most of our Live in Care clients’ homes had more than doubled in value, capital gains tax free, over the previous 5 years, way in excess of the cost of their Live in Care.
+In 2020 and 2021 home prices increased 25% in 12 months.
+As a result our clients enjoyed:

 That outcome is a win-win-win – very rare indeed.

 Asset Rich and Income Poor

 Live in Care enables Elders to live their way, in the familiarity, safety and comfort of their loved home, where they remain the boss and receive attentive one-on-one direct care of up to 8 hours per 24 hours.
 Eight hours of attentive Live in Care compares to just 2.8 hours of direct care, per 24 hours, in an Australian Nursing Home.
 (Source: Bentley Chartered Accountants Annual Survey of Australian Aged Care Homes 2015.
 The Bentley Survey was completed by the Nursing Homes themselves).

 If you are asset rich and income poor, how can you pay for Live in Care?
 Perhaps sell down investments or borrow against your home.
 This is a very good alternative to upending your life and selling your home to pay a Nursing Home Bond, especially when you are so close to the end of your life.
 Staying at home with one-on-one, attentive, personalised care is far superior to the Nursing Home alternative and far less stressful.

 Do you have to apply for a Home Care Package from the Government to use Daughterly Care’s Live in Care service?